webplatform/docs-wpd/Creating_API_pages/index.md

 This article offers a methodology for adding new API documentation pages to Web Platform Docs.
 It provides a process for adding several new pages -  as a branch - to the wiki.
 The discussion cites as an example the creation of  the [[apis/webrtc|WebRTC API]] pages.

+The purpose of this article is to provide for the creation of new API pages.
+It advocates taking a different direction from the way the current API pages are laid out, and it cites those pages as examples not to follow.
+Implied with this methodology is the eventual reorganization of and improvements to the API pages - and that should be done - but the immediate purpose is to provide the community with a new, better way to create API pages.

 {{TODO|Once the final methodology is in place, and the fixes cited by the TODOs are in, remove all the TODOs like this one.}}

 {{Author_note|These will be removed, too, once the final methodology is agreed upon.
 You can ignore them if you don't want to listen to me snark.}}